Cheddar Valley line: Strawberry Line

 From this point the line turns eastwards and follows the southern edge of the Mendip Hills crossing the Cheddar Yeo.
 The track bed around Axbridge has now been made into the A371 road, but the station building, goods shed and station master's house are all in use.
 The Strawberry Line Trail goes through the town itself missing out the station site higher on the hillside behind the church.

 The railway track is regained opposite St Michael's Cheshire Home and there is a picnic spot overlooking the reservoir.
 The route comes to an end at the side of the former station which is now in use as a stonemason's surrounded by a small industrial estate, a mile (1.6 km) from Cheddar Gorge.
 It also includes parts of the Biddle Street Site of Special Scientific Interest.

-A grassroots campaign, supported by local councils, has been seeking to extend the trail westwards to Clevedon (along the Clevedon branch line, historically not part of the Cheddar Valley Line but now absorbed into the Strawberry Line project), and eastwards to Wells and Shepton Mallet.
-As of September 2022, two sections are open to the public: a short stretch between Haybridge and Wells, and 1.5 miles between Wells and Dulcote Quarry.
+A campaign supported by local councils seeks to extend the trail westwards from Yatton to Clevedon (along the Clevedon branch line, which was a distinct branch and not part of the Cheddar Valley Line), and eastwards from Cheddar to Wells and Shepton Mallet.
+Two sections on the wells extension had been opened by September 2022: a short stretch between Haybridge and Wells, and 1. mi between Wells and Dulcote Quarry.
+A new bridge was opened in October 2024 to carry the path over the B3136 road in Shepton Mallet.

-In October 2024, a new bridge was opened carrying the path over the B3136 in Shepton Mallet.
+The Ramblers named the Strawberry Line as Britain's favourite path in 2026, describing at as "a fantastic example of how local communities can benefit from paths being opened up and expanded".